 With Connected TV, these same brands can get better insight into their customers – and remove the guesswork to target them directly.
 That same kid’s cereal?
 Instead of choosing what cartoon on what network to throw ad dollars at, they can now zero in on a cereal superfan demographic – and speak directly to them regardless of the programming they’re streaming.
-Because Connected TV ad inventory can be purchased programmatically and with an audience-first approach, they can be certain their ads are reaching the intended audience.
+Because Connected TV advertising inventory can be purchased programmatically and with an audience-first approach, they can be certain their ads are reaching the intended audience.
 No guesswork.
 No wasted money on unseen ads.
 And no obnoxious kids cartoons (unless you want).

 CPG brands are known for their creative and agile ads – and digital platforms have been a marketing playground for them.
 Think back to Oreo’s infamous Super Bowl tweet that is still talked about today, or the countless other instances where food and beverage brands hop in on topical subjects.
 It’s fun, it’s relevant, and it’s clever.

 Now imagine those same brands having the ability to target customers, deliver specific ads to specific audiences, touch on hot subjects with a quick turnaround, upload TV ads at will, and track performance in real-time.
 Connected TV offers strong reporting, deeper insights, and laser-focused targeting.
-CPG brands can even deliver customized ads for a specific demographic, geographical location, or event – hitting their intended audience with high-quality TV ads whenever and wherever they’re watching.
+CPG brands can even deliver customized ads for a specific demographic, geographical location, or event – hitting their intended audience with high-quality TV advertising whenever and wherever they’re watching.
 It’s the best elements of digital marketing and TV-quality ads, and it’s expanding the creative horizons for CPG marketers.

 So CPG brands are rapidly shifting their ad budgets to digital channels to efficiently target their intended audience, deliver creative ads, and strategically allocate ad spend.
 This has led to a need for powerful solutions that can provide comprehensive reporting tools to help brands optimize their campaigns.